What is a Resume Objective?

 If you have been raising children or stepped away from work to deal with a health crisis, using a resume objective statement allows you to explain why you have been away from the workforce.
 Keep your explanation short and simple; there will be time to elaborate in a job interview.

-Call center representative looking for growth opportunities that capitalize on customer service and communication skill sets developed in retail settings.
+Call center representative looking to apply my customer service and communication skills in a new role.
+Six years of sales experience in a retail setting.
 Skilled in data entry and maintaining a positive attitude.
 Able to deliver detailed product information while addressing and prioritizing customer needs.
-Patient and kind.

 Dedicated general laborer seeking to move into a construction position requiring materials expertise and carpentry knowledge.
 High level of accuracy and attention to detail.
 Strong understanding of OSHA standards to a team-oriented workplace.
 Skilled machine operator with solid blueprint comprehension.